catppuccin/stable-diffusion-webui/README.md

 	If you are still having trouble then consult the relevant part of the [webui wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#usercss).

+-	Q: **_"Why doesn't the theme look like the previews?"_**\
+	A: The main UI is constantly being changed upstream, so our previews may not match what the theme will look like for you.
+Though the previews may be behind, we are frequently updating the themes whenever there is a change in the Web UI repo.
+Though if you notice a style issue with a recent version of webui, feel free to open an issue on this repo.

 -	Q: **_"Why isn't {extension} themed?"_**\
 	A: Some extensions use their own style sheets that don't play nice with `user.css`.

 ## 💝 Thanks to